Shaon2221/Walmart-SalesBot-and-SearchGPT/README.md

 ***Dependencies***

-Please ensure you have the following dependencies installed on your system:
+Please ensure you have the following dependencies installed on your system: [requirements.txt](https://github.com/Shaon2221/Walmart-SalesBot-and-SearchGPT/blob/main/requirements.txt)

-`- ℹ️ Dependency 1`

-`- ℹ️ Dependency 2`

-`- ℹ️ ...`

 ### 🔧 Installation